CasualX/ExtPlugin/readme.md

 Consider this extremely early alpha version, for now only 1 feature is available:
 * Allow mat_picmip in range \[-10,6] (from default \[-1,2])

+FAQ:
+====

+Q. Will I get VAC banned?
+A. Very unlikely.
+There is no .dll loaded in the game, the plugin itself will run for less than a second while you're not in a server so VAC shouldn't even be running.

+Q. But...
+Hacks?
+A. If you manage to make hacks out of this thing then consider yourself skilled enough to go do something useful in real life.